Human Rights Day held on the 10th of December every year.

 - Education is a fundamental human right and essential for the exercise of all other human rights (UNESCO)

 - Peace can only last in the world where human rights are respected, where the people are fed and where individuals and nations are freed.

-- Life is not a matter of place, things or comfort; rather it concerns the basic human rights of family, country, justice and human dignity.
+- Life is not a matter of place, things or comfort; rather it concerns the basic human rights of the family, country, justice, and human dignity.